julianxhokaxhiu/FFNx/README.md

   - for original Hext concept and specification that FFNx implemented as well
   - for the field vertical centering hext patch, , which FFNx provides a default patch for
 - [ficedula](http://forums.qhimm.com/index.php?action=profile;u=68):
-  - for FF7Music which FFNx provides support for
   - for 7h 1.x which FFNx provides support for
 - [Iros](https://forums.qhimm.com/index.php?action=profile;u=21785):
   - for 7h 1.x which FFNx provides support for